torenj/Logger/readme.txt

+See the web page which is also a work in progress https://logrewind.wordpress.com

 The generated screenshots will be placed under the folder /Users/<username>/Library/Application Support/dk.logging.Logger/ Get then to the input folder using the getInputFiles.sh script